mhazizk/info/README.md

-# info
+# Welcome to my Github !

+## About
-personal github account info
+This is my personal github account.

+## Contents
+Still in progress.